 In no country perhaps more than in Libya are there signs of such different civilizations.
 Suffice it to say that, starting from 1000 BC, Phoenicians, Greeks, Romans, Vandals, Byzantines, Arabs, Spaniards, Turks and Italians have followed each other on Libyan soil.

 All this is explained if you think about the geographical situation of Libya.
 It overlooks the middle of the Mediterranean sea.
 It is therefore natural that his possession was fiercely contested among those powers that wanted to dominate this sea.

 The little information about ancient Libya is mainly due to Herodotus, a Greek historian of the fifth century BC.
-According to Abbreviationfinder, he informs us that Libya was inhabited in antiquity by fairly civilized tribes: the Berbers.
+According to Abbreviationfinder, an acronym site which also features history of Libya, he informs us that Libya was inhabited in antiquity by fairly civilized tribes: the Berbers.
 However, to get precise historical information about ancient Libya, one must not go back beyond 1000 BC.
 Around that time the Libyan territory was occupied by the Phoenicians.
 As they had done in other countries where they had gone with their fast ships, they founded some colonies there.
 Among these excelled Leptis Magna (in Tripolitania).

 In the second century BC, after the Romans definitively defeated the Phoenicians in African territory, Libya became a Roman province.
 Once the power of Rome had lapsed, Libya was invaded by the Vandals.
 As they had done in Europe in the 5th century after Christ, they devastated everything.